csound-flossmanual/csound-floss/book/05-i-fourier-analysis-spectral-processing.md

 This is expected and a result of the FFT resynthesis.
 Later in this chapter we will discuss how to avoid these artifacts.

-The other possibility to work with a table (buffer) and get the f-signal by reading it is to use&nbsp;
+The other possibility to work with a table (buffer) and get the f-signal by reading it is to use [pvsbufread](https://csound.com/docs/manual/pvsbufread.html).
-[pvsbufread](https://csound.com/docs/manual/pvsbufread.html).
 This opcode does not read from an audio buffer but needs a buffer which is filled with FFT data already.
-This job is done by the related opcode&nbsp;
+This job is done by the related opcode [pvsbuffer](https://csound.com/docs/manual/pvsbuffer.html).
-[pvsbuffer](https://csound.com/docs/manual/pvsbuffer.html).
 In the next example, we wrap this procedure in the User Defined Opcode _FileToPvsBuf_.
 This _UDO_ is called at the first control cycle of instrument _simple_time_stretch_,